 The sounds of children heard at night was taken from kids playing around the house of director Eduardo Sánchez's mother.
 The tape was played over boomboxes in the forest.
 According to Michael C. Williams, he found it the scariest scene to shoot in the film.

-The crackling sounds in the woods were made by the director and friends walking up to the camp's perimeter, breaking sticks, and then tossing them in various directions.
+The crackling sounds in the woods were made by the directors and their assistants walking up to the camp's perimeter, breaking sticks, and then tossing them in various directions.

 The actors were given no more than a 35-page outline of the mythology behind the plot, before shooting began.
 All lines were improvised and nearly all the events in the film were unknown to the three actors beforehand, and they were often on-camera surprises to them all.